 This tour was recommended to me by a friend and was seriously the highlight of my trip.
 I got to drink so much wine, learn the history of wine and winemaking, and try different Portuguese cuisine.
 I went on the tour solo since my friend had to work and never felt alone.
 It was a truly authentic experience hosted by a Portuguese family.

-The Dom Luís I Bridge & Miradouro da Serra do Pilar
+The Dom LuΓs I Bridge & Miradouro da Serra do Pilar

-A great spot to catch beautiful views of Porto and the Douro river, make sure to come before sunset!
+This a great spot to catch beautiful views of Porto and the Douro River, make sure to come before sunset!